OlympusDAO/olympus-docs/docs/overview/06_cooler-loans.md

 Cooler Loans differentiates itself from existing lending markets:

-- Peer-to-lender - loans originate from Olympus Treasury through a clearinghouse contract.
+- **Peer-to-lender** - loans originate from Olympus Treasury through a clearinghouse contract.
 Practically, Cooler Loans acts as lender-of-last-resort and can guarantee liquidity because every gOHM is backed by DAI.
-- Fixed duration - all loans have a fixed maturity.
+- **Fixed duration** - all loans have a fixed maturity.
-- Fixed interest - all loans have a fixed interest rate that is independent of market conditions.
+- **Fixed interest** - all loans have a fixed interest rate that is independent of market conditions.
-- No liquidations - whereas most lending markets will liquidate your position if underlying collateral falls below a certain price, Cooler Loans is in a unique position to offer liquidation-free loans because every gOHM is backed by DAI.
+- **No liquidations** - whereas most lending markets will liquidate your position if underlying collateral falls below a certain price, Cooler Loans is in a unique position to offer liquidation-free loans because every gOHM is backed by DAI.
 As long as Loan-to-Collateral value is at a safe discount relative to actual backing, the protocol remains solvent.
-- Oracle-free - since Cooler Loans does not have liquidations, it doesn’t depend on any external oracles.
+- **Oracle-free** - since Cooler Loans does not have liquidations, it doesn’t depend on any external oracles.
-- Isolated risk architecture - whereas most lending markets socialize borrower risk through shared pool architecture, Cooler Loans isolates risk via user-specific debt-collateral contracts called Coolers.
+- **Isolated risk architecture** - whereas most lending markets socialize borrower risk through shared pool architecture, Cooler Loans isolates risk via user-specific debt-collateral contracts called Coolers.

 ## Architecture

 Cooler Loans is built on top of three smart contracts and two structs:

-- Cooler.sol - Cooler is an escrow contract that facilitates fixed-duration, peer-to-peer loans for a user-debt-collateral combination.
+- **Cooler.sol** - Cooler is an escrow contract that facilitates fixed-duration, peer-to-peer loans for a user-debt-collateral combination.
 Some of the responsibilities of Cooler contract include:
   - Keeps track of all the requests/loans and their status
   - Escrows the collateral during the lending period
   - Handles clearings, repayments, rollovers and defaults
   - Offers callbacks to the lender after key actions happen
-- Clearinghouse.sol - Clearinghouse is a lender-owned contract that manages loan workflows including fulfilling requests, extending maturities, claiming defaults and rebalancing funds to/from Olympus Treasury.
+- **Clearinghouse.sol** - Clearinghouse is a lender-owned contract that manages loan workflows including fulfilling requests, extending maturities, claiming defaults and rebalancing funds to/from Olympus Treasury.
 Some of the responsibilities of Clearinghouse contract include:
   - Implements the mandate of the Olympus community in OIP-144 by offering loans at the governance-approved terms
   - Tracks the outstanding debt and interest that the protocol should be received upon repayment
   - Its lending capacity is limited by a FUND_AMOUNT and a FUND_CADENCE.
     Despite providing loans denominated in DAI, the system allocates its dormant capital to the Dai Savings Rate (DSR) while maintaining holdings in sDAI.
-    Im \* plements permissioned functions to shutdown, defund, and reactivate the lending facility
+    Implements permissioned functions to shutdown, defund, and reactivate the lending facility
-- CoolerFactory.sol - CoolerFactory is a factory contract for deploying Cooler.sol contracts associated with a user-debt-collateral combination.
+- **CoolerFactory.sol** - CoolerFactory is a factory contract for deploying Cooler.sol contracts associated with a user-debt-collateral combination.
 Some of the responsibilities of CoolerFactory contract include:
   - Keeps track of all the deployed contracts
   - Deploys a new Cooler if the combination of user-debt-collateral doesn't exist yet
   - Uses clones with immutable arguments to save gas
   - In charge of logging the Cooler events
-- Request struct - Request is a struct that represents intent (or request) by the borrower to borrow DAI against gOHM.
+- **Request struct** - Request is a struct that represents intent (or request) by the borrower to borrow DAI against gOHM.
 Technically, requests may or may not be filled, but current implementation of Clearinghouse.sol automatically fills all requests.
-- Loan struct - Loan is a struct that represents fulfillment by the lender of a particular Request.
+- **Loan struct** - Loan is a struct that represents fulfillment by the lender of a particular Request.

 The following diagram may help understand the relationship between the various components: